 - Step 4: 2.5 hours

-It should take approximately eight hours total for a complete cycle.
-Of course, you can always extend the time you spend reviewing content if you’re rusty on a bunch of different topics or just want to be extra thorough.
+It should take approximately eight hours to study for the AP Human Geography exam.
+Of course, you can always extend the time you spend reviewing content if you're rusty on a bunch of different topics or just want to be extra thorough.

 Clean off that rust with an acidic solution of facts.

-These are a few of the most valuable strategies to keep in mind as you go through your study plan to prepare for the AP exam.
-They should also be helpful in your preparation for smaller assessments throughout the school year in your class.
+Below are a few of the most valuable strategies to keep in mind as you go through your study plan to prepare for the AP Human Geography exam.
+These tips should also be helpful for your prep for smaller assessments throughout the school year in your AP class.

 Skylar, how many times do I have to explain homophones to you?
 YOU'RE.
 NOT.
 HELPING.